top of page

 A person who has repented to salvation desires to never sin again.
 He does not have a light attitude towards sinning.
 His sins cause him disgust, shame and horror.
 All of them.
 As a wise preacher once said, "Anything less than repenting of all your sins is not repentance, but indecision."

 People try to attach Christianity onto their current lives.
-It seems we have an epidemic of "saved" people trying to embrace sin/the world with one arm, and embrace Christ with the other.
+It seems there is an epidemic of "saved" people trying to embrace sin / the world with one arm, and embrace Christ with the other.

 Repentance must be boldly proclaimed to the lost, and it must be completely and carefully explained to them.
 Repentance is an extreme and costly decision; and, as Jesus said, people must count the cost first (Luke 14:25-33).
 They can only do that if they know exactly all that repentance involves.